Patience and extreme demanding conditions were the order of the day for Friday Racing 2019 CPHPRW.

 Friday Racing sponsorship

 Once again our co-host resort Kantary Bay Hotel was the Raceday sponsor and awards.
 We would like to thank our Co-Host Kantary Bay Hotel for their support.

 The anticipation was high for Friday Racing

 As the dark clouds started to lift and the sky clear anticipation was high.
-Unfortunately it didn’t last too long, sadly, as the rain soon returned forcing an AP onshore.
-The race Management team went out to look at the options.
-The oscillating winds and near two-metre swells, where the wind direction was different to the track of the storm cells.
-It’s “due to the Lunar Eclipse” said some never the less conditions today made a challenge for all.
+Unfortunately, it didn’t last too long, sadly, as the rain soon returned forcing an AP onshore.
+The Race Management team went out to look at the options.
+The oscillating winds and near two-meter swells, where the wind direction was different from the track of the storm cells.
+It’s “due to the Lunar Eclipse,” said some never the fewer conditions today made a challenge for all.